We Are More Than A Label

 How Might We create an accessible resource that raises awareness about the impact of word choice/use, and adds to the efforts to humanize community members with justice histories and reduce social stigma?

 Tools & Methods

 In my public presentation of Art Portal, I talked about my use of humanizing language when referring to the people I co-created the project with.
-I explained how words like “felon”, “criminal”, “inmate” among others are words that cause damage and help deepen the social stigma for folks who have been impacted by the criminal justice system.
+I explained how words like “felon”, “criminal”, “inmate” among others are words that cause damage and help deepen the social stigma for folks who have been impacted by the criminal legal system.

 Later in the presentation, I shared quotes from community members that expressed their desire to be treated with dignity, to “show people we are more similar than different”, to live without the social stigma.